SandhyaaBudhu/Bell-Equipment-Coding-Challenge/ChallengeA_Csharp/README.md

 **Running the program:**
 1. Open a terminal in the `ChallengeA_Csharp` folder.
-2. Run the program using:
+2. Run the program using: `dotnet run`
 3. Follow the prompts to enter:
 - Total steps
 - Current step number